ooker777/docs-1/content/Settings/Github.md

 - `shortcuts` : Allow you to create a shortcut for each repository.
 The commands will be directly available in the commands palettes.
 Otherwise, you need to use the `Run command for a repository` command, and choose the repository you want to use.
 This add more per-files settings.
 - You can also set a copy-links path.

+It's also possible to connect the frontmatter of a file to this repository, overriding using like [[./Per files settings|per file settings]].

+> [!important]
+> To keep performance, the frontmatter is read and saved when:
+> - The file is registered as "set"
+> - The plugin is loaded
+> If you edit the frontmatter, you need to either reload the plugin or re-register the file.
+You can use the command "Refresh registered set" to update the frontmatter.

 [^1]: A GitHub account and connection is required to create a token.